dezsoseres/XRv_vMX_interas_interwork/intraas_working_L3VPN_L2VPN-EVPN/README.md

         |-------------------|------|
                 xconn         EVPN

- all ce routers can ping each-others
+ all ce routers can ping each-other.

 ```